coatespt/cursor-twitter/SESSION_NOTES.md

 When a test doesn't pass, we have to look at why before changing anything.
 No removing tests because they don't pass unless we agree the test is obsolete.

 If any changes seem to involve multiple threads, be sure to get my agreement before doing anything.
 Anytime there thread safety constructs like mutex, etc., always check.
 We keep getting into trouble with unnecessary and incorrect thread complexity.
+Virtually everthing involving concurrency goes disastrously wrong.

 Apparently you are under the impression that I want happy sunny output.
 No!
-Be as critical as possible.
+Be as critical of what I say as possible.

 # Input and Output